 "In most situations, we try to preserve joint motion, in order to reduce demands on the other joints.
 However, in some situations, an arthrodesis is the best option," says Dr. Figgie.

 Patients with inflammatory arthritis are at greater risk for complications associated with surgery than individuals without the disease.
 In addition to lowered immunity due to drug therapy, the quality of their bones, and deformities of the joint may contribute to poor outcome.
 Some problems are diagnosis-specific.
-Patients with lupus, for example, are particularly vulnerable to avascular necrosis (AVN), a condition in which blood supply to the bone is cut off and the bone dies.
+Patients with lupus, for example, are particularly vulnerable to avascular necrosis (AVN), also known as osteonecrosis, a condition in which blood supply to the bone is cut off and the bone dies.
 This may occur due to the high doses of steroids that are required to control their disease.
 Patients with Ankylosing Spondylitis have more difficulty regaining motion due to the stiffness of their tissues from the disease.

-The orthopaedists and rheumatologists who serve on the Surgical Arthritis Service at HSS have many years of experience in treating patients with inflammatory arthritis.
+The orthopedists and rheumatologists who serve on the Surgical Arthritis Service at HSS have many years of experience in treating patients with inflammatory arthritis.
 Indeed, many patients have formed close relationships with this group of physicians and their colleagues who continue to treat each stage and development of the disease.